-Over the years, Broome has been recognized for her service and leadership by several organizations, including the Louisiana Coalition Against Domestic Violence, Louisiana Health Freedom Coalition, American Heart Association, Every Child Matters, Baton Rouge NAACP Lifetime Achievement Award, Girl Scouts Louisiana East 2017 Women of Distinction Award, Omega Psi Phi Fraternity, Inc. (Lambda Kappa Kappa Chapter) 2017 Citizen of the Year, and National Congress of Black Women.
+She has been recognized for her public service and leadership by a number of organizations including the National Organization of Black Law Enforcement Executives, the Louisiana Coalition Against Domestic Violence, and received the Luminary Award from Links Incorporated LA Capitale Chapter, the Baton Rouge NAACP Lifetime Achievement Award, Girl Scouts Louisiana East 2017 Women of Distinction Award and the Omega Psi Phi Fraternity, Inc. (Lambda Kappa Kappa Chapter) 2017 Citizen of the Year Award - just to name a few.

-Broome holds a B.A. in Mass Communication from the University of Wisconsin-Lacrosse and an M.A. in Communications from Regent University.
-Broome has served as an adjunct instructor at the Manship School of Mass Communication at Louisiana State University, Baton Rouge Community College, and Southern University.
-In addition, she was a reporter for five years for WBRZ-TV, the Baton Rouge ABC affiliate.
+Mayor Broome holds a B.A. in Mass Communication from the University of Wisconsin-Lacrosse.
+She is a 2019 recipient of the UW-L Alumni Association’s Maurice O. Graff Distinguished Alumni Award.
+Mayor Broome received her M.A. in Communications from Regent University.
+The mayor has served as an adjunct instructor at the Manship School of Mass Communication at Louisiana State University, Baton Rouge Community College, and Southern University.

-Faith and family are priorities for Broome.
-She is a member of Star Hill Church, and is happily married to Marvin Broome.
-They are the proud parents of three children and three grandchildren.
+Faith and family are priorities for Mayor Broome.
+She is a member of United Christian Faith Ministries Church and is happily married to Marvin Broome.
+They are the proud parents of three children and have three grandchildren.